sbseltzer/kioku-srs/MODEL.md

 So far this has assumed a single-branch scenario.
 Branches could be a very powerful tool, but also seriously complicate matters.
 All application commits would happen on whatever branch the user is set to.
 Devices would need to always fetch/push all branches and select the most recent HEAD for application commits.
 Before supporting such a feature, there'd need to be some very clearly defined use-cases to flesh out merge strategies.

+One possibility is to preinstall hooks that prevent the user from doing anything too dangerous, like committing too many unrelated changes at once.

 ## Types / Concepts